 To lead measurable community transformation, creating a better life for all, by connecting community partners through collective impact in health, education, and financial stability.

-Our community supports systems resulting in educational achievement, living wage employment, strong families, and optimal health.
+We support systems resulting in educational achievement, living wage employment, strong families and optimal health.

 United Way of Greater Lorain County is committed to: